Third person arrested in 2022 Broadmoor Plantation Apartments killing

 Trending News

-Both Shayla Thompson and Jeremiah Hayes were previously arrested for second-degree murder and two counts of attempted armed robbery.
+Both Shaylea Thompson and Jeremiah Hayes were previously arrested for second-degree murder and two counts of attempted armed robbery.

 More News